postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-If you want to test for the status code being one of a set, you can include them all in an array and use `oneOf`:
+If you want to test for the status code being one of a set, include them all in an array and use `oneOf`:

 ```js
 pm.test("Successful POST request", () => {